p0p4k/vits2_pytorch/README.md

 ## Updates, TODOs, features and notes

+- (08/28/23) update 2 - updated flags for flow layers. (choose from "pre_conv", "fft", "mono_layer_inter_residual", "mono_layer_post_residual").
-- (08/28/23) update - added residual connection after the transformer flow block according to fig 1b.
+- (08/28/23) update 1 - added residual connection after the transformer flow block according to fig 1b.
 Right now the flag is false by default, but can be turned on in models.py under MonoTransformerFlowLayer.
 Check notebooks for verification of the implementation.
 - (08/25/23) update - fixed mono-layer; thanks to [@lexkoro](https://github.com/lexkoro) for pointing out the bug.
 - (08/24/23) update - Japanese standalone support at this repo [vits2_japanese](https://github.com/tonnetonne814/unofficial-vits2-44100-Ja).
 Thanks to [@tonnetonne814](https://github.com/tonnetonne814) for sharing.
 - (08/22/2023) update 5 - added pretrained checkpoints @64k steps for ljspeech_no_sdp_config with duration_discriminator.